 The trek is not a forced march and the pace is always slow, the days generally being shorter than a day hike at home.
 However, it does involve multiple consecutive days of walking on sometimes steep paths and at altitude.
 So you do need to be in reasonably good shape, with good cardio-vascular fitness and good leg and core muscle conditioning.

-The Annapurna Sanctuary is a fairly well trodden path all the way though this can be rocky and uneven in parts.
+The Annapurna Sanctuary trek is a well trodden path all the way though this can be rocky and uneven in parts.
 It is not precipitous and there is no rock climbing or ‘mountaineering’ which requires equipment.
-It is a walk all the way, although some of the hills can be steep and never-ending!

 Lightweight hiking boots with a high ankle are recommended for the trek, to protect you against possibly going over on an ankle, heavy boots will be hot and heavy and cumbersome.
 Trekking shoes are not suitable as they leave your ankles very exposed.